SarthakJShetty/Bias/README.md

 - The corpus and model generated are then passed to the [Visualizer.py](https://github.com/SarthakJShetty/Bias/tree/master/Visualizer.py) script.

-- The top modelling chart can be checked out [here](https://github.com/SarthakJShetty/Bias/blob/master/LOGS/LOG_2019-02-27_15_23_Eastern_Himalayas/Data_Visualization_Topic_Modelling.html).
-It is interactive and a detailed guide explaining its parts will be uploaded soon.
+- The top modelling chart can be pulled from here [here](https://github.com/SarthakJShetty/Bias/blob/journal/LOGS/LOG_2019-04-24_19_35_East_Melanesian_Islands/Data_Visualization_Topic_Modelling.html).

-	**Note:** The ```.html``` file linked above has to be downloaded and opened in a JavaScript enabled browser to be viewed.
+	**Note:** The <a title="Topic Modelling .html" href="https://github.com/SarthakJShetty/Bias/blob/journal/LOGS/LOG_2019-04-24_19_35_East_Melanesian_Islands/Data_Visualization_Topic_Modelling.html">```.html```</a> file linked above has to be downloaded and opened in a JavaScript enabled browser to be viewed.

 ### 3.5 Visualizer:

 - The <a title="Visualizer" href="https://github.com/SarthakJShetty/Bias/blob/master/Visualizer.py">```Visualizer.py```</a> code is responsible for generating the visualization associated with a specific search.

 - Currently, the research theme visualization is functional.
-The trends histogram will soon be added.
+Check them out under the <a title="Results Section" href="https://github.com/SarthakJShetty/Bias/tree/journal#50-results">5.0 Results</a> section.

-- The research themes data visualization is stored as a <a title="Data Visualization" href="https://github.com/SarthakJShetty/Bias/blob/master/LOGS/LOG_2018-12-31_17_11_Western_Ghats_Ecology_Conservation_Policy/Data_Visualization.html">.html file</a> in the LOGS directory and can be viewed in the browser.
+- The research themes data visualization is stored as a <a title="Data Visualization" href="https://github.com/SarthakJShetty/Bias/blob/journal/LOGS/LOG_2019-04-24_19_35_East_Melanesian_Islands/Data_Visualization_Topic_Modelling.html">.html file</a> in the LOGS directory and can be viewed in the browser.

 ## 4.0 Installation Instructions: